ArthurHeitmann/arctic_shift/README.md

 # Project Arctic Shift

-Making Reddit data accessible to everyone.
+Making Reddit data accessible to researchers, moderators and everyone else.

-Interact the data through large dumps, an API or web interface.
+Interact with the data through large dumps, an API or web interface.

 ## Downloads